Starcounter/Docs/docs/database-classes.md

 }
 ```

-The `DatabaseAttribute` attribute decoration is inherited from any base class to its subclasses, meaning that any class that directly or indirectly inherits a class that is decorated with `DatabaseAttribute` becomes a database class.
+The `DatabaseAttribute` attribute decoration is inherited from any base class to its subclasses, meaning that any class that directly or indirectly inherits a class that is decorated with the `DatabaseAttribute` attribute becomes a database class.
 In the example above, both `PrivateCustomer` and `CorporateCustomer` become database classes due to them inheriting `Customer`.

 This also means that all rows in the `CorporateCustomer` table also are contained in the `Customer` table.
-The result of the `SELECT C FROM Customer c` SQL query will contain all rows from `Customer` as well as all tables from subclasses of `Customer`.
+The result of the `SELECT C FROM Customer c` SQL query will contain all rows from `Customer` as well as all rows from subclasses of `Customer`.

 A database class cannot inherit from a class that's not a database class.
 It's also not possible to cast a non-database class to a database class.